tlarcombe/4SQ-ODOO/README.md

 The script(s) do the following:

-Connects to your Odoo instance
+Connects to the Odoo instance

 Extracts data from specified models

-Stores the data in a local SQLite database (you can change this to another database system if needed) Runs automatically every day at 1 AM
+Stores the data in  SQLite database (I will change this to store on a LAMP server I already have runningin my lab)

+Runs automatically every day at 1 AM